aloneTurtle/The_Dark_Hordes_Reborn/README.md

 ***

 If you would like to contact the current developer KameRamen regarding this, please create an issue or [email](mailto:hiroki.hatanaka@proton.me) me.

+Or please post in the new forum thread: https://r.wesnoth.org/t59211